gslin/feed2social/README.md

     ./feed2facebook.py
     ./feed2plurk.py

+## Workaround

+Currently `plurk_oauth` requires `distutils`, which has been deprecated in Python 3.10, and has been removed in Python 3.12, so we have added `setuptools` as requirement, which adds `distutils` back (at least for now, not sure how long it will continue to support `distutils`).

 ## Note

 If you trace our codebase, you will notice that we have copied many same code across all Python scripts.
 This is done intentionally, to keep every script runnable independently.